Editorial note: We know you have never heard of this – we know this because we thought of it first and coined the phrase “Stronghold rush strategy”. 🙂

-Most people avoid this town and it is generally regarded as a weak.
-Although this might be true, there is a hidden advantage in it; it is very cheap and you can build your units quickly.
+Stronghold is generally regarded as a weak town.
+Although this might be true, there is a hidden advantage in it; it is very cheap and you can build your units quickly and try to overwhelm the opponent – this is the, so called, Stronghold rush strategy.

 During the first week, you can start building Rocs.
 They can fly over the battle map quickly, and attack the enemy’s archers, blocking them from shooting at you from a distance.
 Provided that you find the right resources, you could build the Behemoth’s Lair on the 7th day of the 1st week.
 It’s actually harder to find 20 crystals and built Cyclops (6th level unit) than to purchase your first Behemoth (7th level).